ashwinchaki/ACE-Data-Manipulation-Tool/README.md

 discrimination('./exportdata/foo.csv')  - assuming that you're currently in ./documents/matlab (to check type pwd)

 These are designed for Linux / OS X use.
-If Windows is the host operating system, be sure to format the directory structures (input arguments, as well as outputs in the actual source code).
+If Windows is the host operating system, be sure to format the directory structures (input arguments, as well as outputs in the actual source code) accordingly.